sev-vmi/linux/Documentation/virt/coco/sev-guest.rst

 The SNP_GET_EXT_REPORT ioctl is similar to the SNP_GET_REPORT.
 The difference is related to the additional certificate data that is returned with the report.
-The certificate data returned is being provided by the hypervisor through the SNP_SET_EXT_CONFIG.

 The ioctl uses the SNP_GUEST_REQUEST (MSG_REPORT_REQ) command provided by the SEV-SNP firmware to get the attestation report.